Tripleiks/dotfiles/README.md

 - **gping** - Ping with a graph
   - Alias: `ping` → `gping`

+- **carbonyl** - Terminal web browser based on Chromium
+  - Alias: `browse` → `carbonyl`
+  - Full HTML5, CSS3, and JavaScript support in the terminal

 ## CLI Tools Quick Reference

 A quick reference guide for the most commonly used commands and aliases: